talon-one/talon_go/docs/RollbackIncreasedAchievementProgressEffectProps.md

 ### GetDecreaseProgressByOk

-`func (o *RollbackIncreasedAchievementProgressEffectProps) GetDecreaseProgressByOk() (float32, bool)`
+`func (o *RollbackIncreasedAchievementProgressEffectProps) GetDecreaseProgressByOk() (*float32, bool)`

 GetDecreaseProgressByOk returns a tuple with the DecreaseProgressBy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasDecreaseProgressBy

-`func (o *RollbackIncreasedAchievementProgressEffectProps) HasDecreaseProgressBy() bool`

-HasDecreaseProgressBy returns a boolean if a field has been set.

 ### SetDecreaseProgressBy

 `func (o *RollbackIncreasedAchievementProgressEffectProps) SetDecreaseProgressBy(v float32)`

-SetDecreaseProgressBy gets a reference to the given float32 and assigns it to the DecreaseProgressBy field.
+SetDecreaseProgressBy sets DecreaseProgressBy field to given value.

 ### GetCurrentProgress